esell/crossRegionBlobCopy/README.md

 The copy function simply runs on a set schedule and takes all of the blobs from one storage container and begins the copy process to another container.
 This is an async process so understand that this function is simply starting the copy process, not following it through to completion.
 Each copy process is entered into an Azure table store with a status of "PENDING".

+Alternatively, there is a snapshot function that will take a snapshot of an existing vhd and then copy it over.
+This solves the issues of trying to acquire a lease on a vhd that is currently in-use (a running system).

 The status function runs on a timer as well and is responsible for checking the status of the copy process.
 It will look at the Azure table store for any "jobs" that are in a "PENDING" state and then query them to get their current status.
 If they are complete then the table is updated to reflect that.
 If they are still in progress a